exercism/DEPRECATED.javascript/docs/INSTALLATION.md

 **Mac OS X users**: same as Windows users, you will find official installers on [Node.js downloads](https://nodejs.org/en/download/).
 Choose the LTS version.
 It will install Node.js and `npm` on your machine.

 **Linux users**: there are binaries for `node` and `npm` tools on the Node.js downloads page, but the recommended way to install them on a Linux machine is via a package manager.
 As of writing this, the recommended version of Node.js to install is 4.x.
-To install it on a Debian or Ubuntu Linux distribuion just execute these commands:
+To install it on a Debian or Ubuntu Linux distribution just execute these commands:

     curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
     sudo apt-get install -y nodejs